"Innovative Market Solutions to Help Businesses Make Informed Decisions"

 Growing Product Adoption in Electronics Industry to Drive Market Growth

 Use of product is increasing with rising demand for smart consumer electronics.
 The phosphorescent properties of cerium plays a vital role in phosphors manufacturing used in electronic displays.
 It is extensively used to polish surfaces such as liquid crystal displays, display panels, and glass display panels.
 Additionally, rising application of product in carbon-arc lighting used in the motion picture industry is expected to surge demand.
 Further, rising product demand as permanent magnet in applications such as batteries, and optical electronics, will fuel the market growth.
+Asia Pacific witnessed a cerium market growth from USD 97.1 billion in 2023 to USD 104.1 billion in 2024.

 MARKET DRIVERS